 Cold creams are emulsions, or mixtures of water in oil, and they may get their name because they feel cool when applied to the skin.
 "Because of their oil phase attracting soiling on the skin, they are great at removing makeup and are particularly useful in people who have dry skin since they offer moisturizing benefits," notes Zeichner.
 The cold cream from Pond's may be everything your lips need after spending the night in a matte lip—just apply a small amount onto your lips and wipe away with a warm washcloth.

 Create a DIY Exfoliator

 Sometimes the answer to all of your beauty dilemmas is sitting right in your pantry.
-A DIY concoction of equal parts brown sugar, olive oil, and honey can be effective at removing matte liquid lipstick, and can be especially helpful at getting rid of those final remnants of lipstick residue.
-Dempsey touts brown sugar for its exfoliating benefits while olive oil hydrates and honey helps to pull the makeup off the lips.
+A DIY concoction of equal parts brown sugar, olive oil, and honey might be effective at removing matte liquid lipstick and getting rid of those final remnants of lipstick residue.
+Dempsey touts brown sugar for its exfoliating benefits while olive oil is meant to hydrate and honey may help slide the makeup off the lips.
 Apply the mixture to your lips for 30 seconds before rinsing off with a warm washcloth.
 Pop on a lip balm to restore hydration and voila—lipstick is nowhere in sight.
 (FYI: You can also use exfoliating makeup wipes like the charcoal ones from Sephora Collection, $3.)